rbewoor/WineReviewsGraphing/README.md

 a GUI with tkinter to run preset queries and/or to upload new data (either as a path for a new text file OR as typed input).
 3a) Features extracted: word count, sentence count, sentiment analysis, named entity recognition.
 3b) Graph has three types of nodes: Review, Flavor, Entity
 4) The github repo already has data from 1000 rows saved as text files.
-You can run only the scrip to load neo and show GUI without running the first python script.
+You can run only the script to load neo and show GUI without running the first python script.

-B) Rinning the application with Docker:
+B) Running the application with Docker:
 1) Two methods created to run the containers - one uses only "Docker Run" commands and other uses "Docker-compose" command 1a) Both methods use xhost to display GUI from within container on local display 1b) Create a temporary folder to mount volume for Neo4j db data